Health & Safety Tips: Is Your Clutter Helping the Coronavirus Spread?

 By now, many of you are already taking the right precautions and steps such as washing your hands regularly and practising social distancing.
 However, as surface contaminations play a role in the transmission of the virus, there is more you can do to ensure your environment is safe and healthy for your loved ones and those around you.

-During this period of the circuit breaker, as many of you are exploring new hobbies and spending time with your family, use this opportunity to declutter as well as neaten up your home and office spaces.
+During this period of the circuit breaker, as many of you are exploring new hobbies and spending time with your family, use this opportunity to declutter and have your items stored away at a secure self storage facility as well as neaten up your home and office spaces.
 Decluttering not only creates more space but also reduces the number of surfaces that can be potentially exposed to contamination.
 As you are adjusting to working from home, keep reading to find the following tips that will help you create a safe and healthy environment!

 Declutter Areas Around the Sink and Disinfect Regularly

 Whether at home, at offices or even at restaurants, the areas around the sink are more prone to the risk of contamination.
 As most of you are well aware, it is essential to practise good hygiene and wash your hands multiple times a day.
 While this helps to fight the virus, there could be a chance for water droplets to land on the surfaces or things around the sink while you are washing your hands.

 One way to minimise this would be to remove clutter and keep the areas around the sink as empty as possible.
 This would limit the surface area where water droplets can land on, reducing the chance for surface transmissions.
 As the sink is an area that is used often by many, it is crucial to keep the surrounding environment as clean as possible.